kamarada/kamarada-website/en/_posts/2019-03-19-integrating-the-open-build-service-with-github.md

 $ osc commit
 ```

-The commit automatically triggers the source service and the build process.
+Commiting to OBS automatically triggers the source service and the build process.
 If you go to [build.opensuse.org][buildoo], your project is already building:

 {% include image.html src="/files/2019/03/obs-and-github-1.jpg" %}